michaljirman/infrastructure-builder/README.md

-# Infrastructure as Code - Managing AWS With Terraform
+ # Infrastructure as Code - Managing AWS With Terraform using an infrastructure builder

 A builder tool consisting of Terraform modules for managing production infrastructure in the AWS with the Terraform.